adrianlemess/frontend-components-jest-training/Readme.md

 - json-server - npm install -g json-server

 ## How to setup
-- Inside the training folder type, install de dependencies:
+- Inside the training folder type:

 ```
 npm install
 ```

 ## Run the project
+Inside the training:

-Before start the project you should run the APIs:
+You should run the APIs:
 ```
 npm run apis
 ```

-and then start the project:
+and then in another terminal, start the project:
 ```
 npm start
 ```